The Never-ending Story

 Reaction to Creativity

 I’ve found recently, a complete turnaround in my photo club talks, instead of years of criticism of creativity, they all want to know how I do it, for free.
-To the point of verbal aggression from members when I won’t tell them. not just in one club, I say ts’ not a workshop to technical talk but the get annoyed with me when I don’t tell them have to be creative, it’s not something you can learn, it comes from the heart but they don’t understand.
+To the point of verbal aggression from members when I won’t tell them. not just in one club, I say its’ not a workshop to technical talk but the get annoyed with me when I don’t tell them have to be creative, it’s not something you can learn, it comes from the heart but they don’t understand.
 I have perfected my style over many year with no YouTube or anything else to help me, I just pressed button and tried things out to see the results.
 I often find the mistakes are the things that give you new perspective on the image.
 I did run workshop for three years.
 This is something I enjoy and is my creative outlet.
 If you could do something no one else could doo would you share?
 Where”s your line?